Universal Indicator (collective)

-Universal Indicator is the group name for Rephlex Records artists, Richard D. James (as Martin Tresidder) and Mike Dred (a.k.a.
+Universal Indicator is the group name for Rephlex Records artists Richard D. James (as Martin Tressider) and Mike Dred (a.k.a.
 The Kosmik Kommando).
 The name is a reference to the signature acid techno sound found on all the releases.
 Five projects were released, and a compilation CD was mixed by Dred.

 All the albums are named after different colours used on the UI spectrum.
+Their catalog numbers reference Roland synthesizers: the TB-303, the TR-606, the MC-202, and the SH-101.
 They were released in the following order: Blue, Red, Yellow, and Green.
 Blue and Yellow were produced by Dred, while Red and Green are often attributed to James, though never officially.
+A fifth, released directly under Mike Dred's alias, expands the colour spectrum theme beyond the visible spectrum into Ultra-Violet.